joemoose/psiops/docs/combat.md

 ### Fatigue

 All *fatigue* you sustain must be stored in your **inventory** as an abstract item.
-Each unit of fatigue occupies 1 slot.
+Each unit of fatigue takes up 1 slot.
 If your inventory is full, drop enough equipment to free up slots for the fatigue.

 !!! warning